ronshnapp/double_pendulum/README.md

 ## Numerical integration

-The script currently uses a simple 2nd order Runge-Kuta method to advance the state of the pundulum in time.
-For now, the time step in the integration is constant and there are no automatic chacks for convergence.
+The script currently uses a simple 2nd order Runge-Kuta method to advance the state of the pendulum in time.
+For now, the time step in the integration is constant and there are no automatic validations for convergence.
 This means that the user has to insert a timestep argument, and make sure that it is small enough so that no errors or blow ups will occur.
 A possible extension of this project is to include automatic timestep choices, make functions for validations of convergence, and turn the integration method to higher order.

 ## Spread it around